doanhtu07/my-terminal-dotfiles/bootstrap/setup-macos/README.md

 # A mini script to setup environment on MacOS

-Before we start, you should have cloned this repo to your machine already
+Before we start, you should have cloned this repo to your MacOS machine already

-Assuming you have installed:
+Assuming your machine has these tools installed:

 - curl
 - zsh (shell)
 - brew (package manager)

 ## 1. Base setup

+These are optional - in case MacOS doesn't have by default

 ```
 # Zsh